saio-fr/apidocs/docs/javascript-api.md

-# SAIO Javascript Api
+# SAIO Javascript API

 ## Getting started

-The SAIO Javascript API you can easily add specific behaviors and customize your visitors' experience of the SAIO web application.
+With the SAIO Javascript API you can easily add specific behaviors and customize your visitors' experience of the SAIO web application.

 You can choose when and where your visitors can see the SAIO app, register visitor informations or trigger custom behaviours.

-You need the latest SAIO snippet code to use the Javascript api.
+You need the latest SAIO snippet code to use the Javascript API.
 You can find it under http://lily.saio.fr/config (you have to be logged in as an admin to get there)

 For saio.configure API calls, place them just before `saio.load` in the snippet code: